(Published in Blue Skies Magazine)

 But I can hear you now…a new container?
 I’ve heard new rig is a waste of money?
 Aren’t new rigs stiff and uncomfortable?
 Won’t I have to buy a whole new rig if I downsize?
 Aren’t they more than $2000 USD?
 And don’t they take several months to manufacture?
 Well, not so much…

-The base price of three popular containers is below $1500, and three more are under $1800.
+The base price of six popular containers are below $2000 with three of those under $1800.
 In addition, many containers manufacturers are offering monthly specials for further discounts off the base price and options.
-Turnaround times to manufacture a custom rig to your measurements, options and colors is less than 10 weeks for all but two major manufacturers.
-And four are quoting 6 weeks or less.
+Turnaround times to manufacture a custom rig to your measurements, options and colors can be as short as 6 weeks, depending on the manufacturer.

 With a small bit of discussion between you, your local instructors, the gear dealer and manufacturer, your new rig can be made to fit up to 3 sizes of main canopies, allowing you a wide range for years to come.
 And new rigs come standard with, or have an option for, so much extra padding that a new rig feels like your lounging on your couch at home.